astropy/astropy/docs/development/testguide.rst

     tox -e py39-test-image-mpl311

-However, note that the output can be very sensitive to the specific version of libraries such as freetype, as well as the operating system, so we do not recommend running the image tests locally in general and instead it is best to rely on these running in an controlled continuous integration environment.
+However, note that the output can be sensitive to the operating system and specific version of libraries such as freetype.
+In general, using tox will result in the version of freetype being pinned, but the hashes will only be correct when running the tests on Linux.
+Therefore, if using another operating system, we do not recommend running the image tests locally and instead it is best to rely on these running in an controlled continuous integration environment.

 Writing image tests
 -------------------